Covid-19: Passengers may be required to pay for stay in quarantine

 There were 1,930 patients with Covid-19 in hospital and 219 in intensive care (ICU) on Sunday night, according to the HSE’s daily operating figures.

-The Government’s Covid-19 subcommittee is meeting on Monday to discuss a number of issues ahead of a Cabinet meeting on Tuesday.

-Ministers will examine whether to intensify checks on people quarantining at home after travel, with fines under consideration for those found not to be complying with “stay-at-home” obligations.
+At Monday’s meeting, Ministers are expected to examine whether to intensify checks on people quarantining at home after travel, with fines under consideration for those found not to be complying with “stay-at-home” obligations.

 It is understood some Ministers want to strengthen arrangements for those required to isolate after travelling abroad, even with a negative PCR test, with mandatory home quarantine under consideration alongside spot checks and stronger penalties to ensure compliance.